Pantheon (roller coaster): Characteristics

-Statistics

 Pantheon is 178 ft tall, 3,328 ft long, and reaches a maximum speed of 73 mph throughout the ride.
-This made it the second fastest roller coaster in Virginia upon opening, behind Intimidator 305 at Kings Dominion.
-The ride's layout includes four launches – three of which occur on a swing launch between the vertical spike and top hat.
-This swing launch can also be found on Toutatis at Parc Astérix in France.
+The ride's layout includes four launches – three of which take place on a swing launch between the vertical spike and top hat.
+This swing launch feature can also be found on Toutatis at Parc Astérix in France.
 Pantheon also has two inversions, which are a zero-g winder and a zero-g stall.
 It runs two trains of five cars, each of which seat two rows of two riders for a total of 20 passengers per train.

+Theme

+Pantheon's theming around the Roman gods is subtle.
+Plaques throughout the ride's queue explain how different sections of the coaster relate to specific gods from the Roman pantheon.
+According to the plaques, the first launch of coaster is related to Minerva, Goddess of Wisdom, because the rider requires her to keep them safe on the coming journey.
+In the second section, Mercury, God of Speed relates to the swiftness of the ride's beginning.
+Next, a high peak relates to the God of the Sea, Neptune, as a representation of his sharp trident.
+Then another peak relates to Jupiter, King of the Gods and God of Weather, because it ascends to the sky.
+Finally, the end of the ride relates to Pluto, God of the Underworld, because the rider's journey is at a close.